 Stroll Through Hoi An’s Old Town

-Hoi An’s location made it strategically insignificant during the Vietnam War, meaning that it escaped the worst of the conflict, allowing it to become one of the country’s best-preserved ancient towns.
+Hoi An’s location made it strategically insignificant during the Vietnam War.
+It escaped the worst of the conflict, allowing it to become one of the best-preserved ancient towns that Vietnam is known for.

 Set along the Thu Bon River, the Old Town is an architecture lover’s dream: a mix of wooden Chinese shophouses, French colonial buildings, and Vietnamese tube houses—a legacy of Hoi An’s former status as a thriving international trading port between the 15th and 19th centuries.

-Walking around the Old Town today is a delight thanks to more than 800 historic buildings; look out for the 17th-century ornate Japanese Covered Bridge, an excellent stop for photos.
+Walking around the Old Town is one of the best things to do in Hoi An, thanks to more than 800 historic buildings.
+Look out for the 17th-century ornate Japanese Covered Bridge, an excellent stop for photos.

 Hoi An is also a great place to pick up souvenirs including lanterns and ceramics.
 Tailors in the Old Town, meanwhile, are said to be the best in the country with the ability to create bespoke clothing in a matter of hours.